University of Canterbury

 Course Descriptions

 Timetable Planner: This is a searchable course timetable (click on the web link under "Timetable Planner.")
-It allows anyone to enter combinations of courses and preview how they would fit into a timetable before the enroll at UC.
+It allows anyone to enter combinations of courses and preview how they would fit into a timetable before they enroll at UC.

-Note, however, that some professional degrees such as Forestry, Speech and Language Therapy, Social Work and Engineering are 4-year degrees and 400 level courses in these areas are therefore classed as undergraduate courses.
-Study abroad students may be permitted to take 400 level courses in these disciplines if they have the necessary pre-requisites and the approval of the relevant department.
+Note, however, that some professional degrees such as Forestry, Speech and Language Therapy, Social Work, and Engineering are 4-year degrees, and 400-level courses in these areas are therefore classed as undergraduate courses.
+Study abroad students may be permitted to take 400-level courses in these disciplines if they have the necessary prerequisites and the approval of the relevant department.

 Enrollment Requirements